poankth/poankth.github.io/index.md

 ---

 ## About Me

-I am currently a PhD student at KTH Royal Institute of Technology, working under the guidance of Prof. Alexandre Proutiere.
+I am an assistant professor affiliated with the Institute of Statistics and Data Science at National Tsing-Hua University.
+Before joining this institution, I was a PhD student at KTH Royal Institute of Technology, where I worked under the guidance of Prof. Alexandre Proutiere.
 In June 2023, I embarked on an enriching internship journey with CyberAgent in Japan.
-Prior to my academic pursuit at KTH, I gained valuable research experience as an assistant in Chi-Jen Lu's lab at Academia Sinica.
+Prior to my academic pursuits at KTH, I gained valuable research experience as an assistant in Chi-Jen Lu's lab at Academia Sinica.

 ## Research Interests

-Reinforcement Learning, Online optimization
+Reinforcement Learning, Online Optimization

 ## News
 - **[Oct.
 2024]** I give a talk at INFORMS Annual Meeting in Seattle, United States.